Harmontown/harmontown.github.io/docs/_episodes/185/index.md

 title:                "A Little Handicap"
 image:                "episode-placeholder.jpg"
 description: |-
   We welcome the great Andy Kindler back to Harmontown and Dan goes to the haunted hayride and something incredibly offensive happens.
-Watch the video at harmontown.com/live!
-Become a member!
 showDate:
 releaseDate:          "2015-10-28 04:26:00Z"
 duration:             "02:04:33"